michaelklishin/monger/README.md

 ## Project Maturity

-Monger is not a young project: it will be 1 year old in a few months, with active production use from week 1.
-It is now at 1.0.0 RCs, all API parts are set in stone and 1.0 will be released after a few weeks of "soaking".
+Monger is not a young project: it will be 1 year old around July 2012, with active production use from week 1.